Muhammad Musthafa

-Muhammad Musthafa (Malayalam: മുഹമ്മദ് മുസ്തഫ) is an Indian actor and director who predominantly works in Malayalam film industry.
-He won special mention for his performance in the film Ain in the 62nd National Film Awards.
+Muhammad Musthafa is an Indian actor and director who predominantly works in Malayalam film industry.
+He won a special mention for his performance in the film Ain in the 62nd National Film Awards.

 Musthafa came into the limelight through the reality show Best Actor on Amrita TV.
-He has done major roles in films like Paleri Manikyam: Oru Pathirakolapathakathinte Katha and Penpattanam.
+He has played major roles in films like Paleri Manikyam: Oru Pathirakolapathakathinte Katha and Penpattanam.
 He hails from Thenjipalam, Kerala.